Vicki's log - 18th November - When is there a 48 hour day ?

 You may also be interested in:

-Digitalisation of the transport and logistics industry is quite well advanced, and the TT Club is committed to meeting the digital needs of the industry now and in the future
+Digitalisation of transport & logistics industry is well advanced and TT Club is committed to meeting the digital needs of the industry now and in the future.

 UK P&I Club: 2018 Review of the Year